Setting up your Plutus development environment

 To set up a Plutus environment, we need a cabal.project

 file that will specify the dependencies required to develop Plutus scripts.
-It is important to note that both the and repositories are constantly under development with new releases.
+It is important to note that both the plutus and plutus-apps repositories are constantly under development with new releases.
 Combined with releases of cardano-node and cardano-wallet, this may cause various complications with regard to compatibility between the components.

-Therefore, we will use the following repository as a reference, which seems to be a stable and reasonably up-to-date way to get started: .
+Therefore, we will use the following repository as a reference, which seems to be a stable and reasonably up-to-date way to get started: https://github.com/james-iohk/plutus-scripts.
 Besides providing us with the cabal.project

 template, it also contains various Plutus scripts which serve as a good reference when learning.